 Onsite Servers

-Onsite servers are housed in a company’s office, either in a server closet or on-premise data center.
+Onsite servers are housed in a company’s office, either in a server closet or at an on-premise data center.
 These servers can come in two forms – physical and virtual.
 Physical servers only run one operating system, while a virtual server can run multiple operating systems using software like VMware or Microsoft Hyper-V.

 Cloud-Based Servers